draftable/compare-api-python-client/README.md

   - `file_type: str`
     The file extension
   - `source_url: str` _(optional)_
-    The URL for the file if the original request specified by URL, otherwise `None`
+    The URL for the file if the original request was specified by URL, otherwise `None`
   - `display_name: str` _(optional)_
     The display name for the file if given in the original request, otherwise `None`
 - `public: bool`